Giveth/rad-classic/README.md

 This is the repository for the modular Reward Analysis and Distribution Dashboard (R.A.D.D).
 The system takes a set of raw DAO activity records and calculates a corresponding token distribution, along with generating HTML reports analyzing the data.
 This is done through a set of interconnected Jupyter notebooks.

 This repository is intended to be cloned and run as-is.
 The input data and analysis results are loaded from and pushed to a separate repository to have a clean and easily auditable reward commit ledger.
-In the case of the TEC, that repository is [tec-rewards](https://github.com/CommonsBuild/tec-rewards)
+In the case of the Giveth, that repository is [giveth-rewards](https://github.com/Giveth/giveth-rewards)

 ## Setup